Board of Commissioners

 Susan currently chairs the Finance /Audit Committee and is a member of the Research Committee.

-As an NCCAOM® triple Diplomate, Jan Ste Germaine has been in an Oriental Medicine (OM) private practice for 22 years.
+Jan Ste Germaine Dipl.
+Ac., C.H., A.B.T.
+(NCCAOM)®, an NCCAOM® triple Diplomate, has been in an Oriental Medicine (OM) private practice for 22 years.
 In that time, she sat as a director on a national board; created, administrated, and taught OM programs in the Kansas City metroplex, in massage schools and community colleges; participated in Missouri and Kansas legislative initiatives to secure the profession; and presented lectures and seminars in local businesses building bridges with the community.
 Privileged to study with Shiatsu Master Shizuko Yamamoto, she transitioned from a 14-year career teaching in the public schools to Shiatsu practitioner.
 Further studies in Boston included instruction from Cindy Banker and Barbara Blanchard at the New England Shiatsu Center.

 In October, 1992 she traveled to Beijing, China to study at Guan-an-men Hospital of Traditional Chinese Medicine.
 In 1994-1995 she attended a two-year course in Chinese Herbal Medicine with Ted J. Kaptchuk, OMD.
 Ste Germaine graduated in 1999 with a master’s of science in Oriental medicine from the Midwest College in Chicago, Illinois.